ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

             `grep 'convergence has been achieved in' CO_5.out`.

-## Plane-wave energy cut-off
+## Plane-wave cutoff

-In principle we expand the Kohn-Sham states in an infinite plane-wave basis.
-In practice however, we truncate this expansion by defining a maximum wavevector, $\bf{G_{\text{max}}}$.
-We specify this in Quantum Espresso through the variable `ecutwfc` which is the kinetic energy of the free electron with a wavevector $\bf{G_{\text{max}}}$.

-Regardless of the type of system we are looking at, we need to check how well converged the result is (no matter what you are calculating) with respect to the plane-wave kinetic energy cutoff.
-As discussed above this cutoff governs how many plane-waves are used in the expansion of the Kohn-Sham states (and thus how many are in the calculation).
+In the expansion of the Kohn-Sham wavefunctions, only plane waves with wave vectors whose lengths are smaller than that of the maximum wavevector, $\bf{G_{\text{max}}}$, are included.
+This maximum wave vector is specified through the variable `ecutwfc` which is the kinetic energy associated with $\bf{G_{\text{max}}}$, i.e. $\hbar^2 |bf{G}_{\text{max}|^2/(2m)}$.
+We must ensure that this cutoff is large enough such that physically meaningful results are obtained.

-An example demonstrating the total energy convergence with respect to energy cutoff is shown in the `01_carbon_monoxide/02_ecutwfc` directory.
+An example demonstrating the convergence of the total energy as function of the plane-wave cutoff can be found in the `01_carbon_monoxide/02_ecutwfc` directory.
-To converge the kinetic energy cutoff we are going to set up a series of input files which are all identical except we systematically increase **only** the value of `ecutwfc` and record the total energy.
+To find the plane-wave cutoff required to achieve convergence, you will create a set of input files which are all identical except for the value of `ecutwfc`.

 !!! example "Task 3 - Kinetic Energy Cutoff"

     Navigate to the directory `01_carbon_monoxide/02_ecutwfc`.
 Here, you will again see an input file for CO and two pseudopotential files.
-Make 10 copies of this file named `CO_i.in` where i is going to range from 20 to 65 in steps of 5.
-Edit the `ecutwfc` variable in these files to systematically increase from 20 to 65 i.e. set `ecutwfc` to be equal to the number i.
+Make 10 copies of this file named `CO_i.in` where i ranges from 20 to 65 in steps of 5.
+Change the `ecutwfc` variable in these files to systematically increase from 20 to 65 i.e. set `ecutwfc` to be equal to the number i.

-    - Use `pw.x` to run a total energy calculation for each of these files.
+    - Use `pw.x` to perform a DFT calculation for each input files.

     - Check the output file `CO_20.out`.
 What is the converged total energy?